THE ART OF DEVELOPING THE MENTAL

 WHY IS SELF-LEADERSHIP BECOMING MORE AND MORE IMPORTANT?

 It is true that we live and work in a highly competitive world that changes from one minute to the next.
-That’s why, at first glance, it makes sense to face these challenges by differentiating yourself from others and presenting yourself as a unique and distinctive personal brand that stands out in a crowded and competitive marketplace.
+That’s why, at first glance, it makes sense to face these challenges by differentiating yourself from others.

 WHAT COMPETENCIES DO I NEED TO WORK ON?